 Finally you see the round drawing room.
 Once again Walpole raided the architectural pattern book and this time selected Edward Confessor’s tomb at Westminster Abbey as the model for his fireplace and the rose window in the old St Paul’s Cathedral as the pattern for the ceiling.

 Horace Walpole was the son of Britain’s first Prime Minister, Sir Robert Walpole.
-His given name was Horatio, but everybody called him Horace.
+(Sir Robert was no slouch at house building himself take look at our visit to his home Houghton Hall) His given name was Horatio, but everybody called him Horace.
 He was also the 4th Earl of Oxford.
 For a time he was an MP but it is as an author and builder of an extravagant house that he is remembered.
 In 1764 he wrote The Castle of Otranto, A Gothic Story, which was the first Gothic novel.
 A nook at the top of the main staircase is dedicated to references to the book.
 Not too shabby to have invented both a new genre of literature and with Strawberry Hill Gothic, a new class of architecture.

 Horace died childless and house was left to the sculptress Anne Seymour Damer and then to Elizabeth Waldegrave.
 Her grandson, the 7th Earl of Waldegrave eventually inherited the house with his wife Frances.
 He was dissolute, on one occasion he got drunk at the Derby, continued to Kingston with friends and drank more and ended up being imprisoned for ‘riotous behaviour’.
 Once he was out of gaol he was short of money and decided to sell the contents of Strawberry Hill House in what has been dubbed The Great Sale of 1842.
 Four years later he died leaving the house to his widow.
 Lady Frances was an interesting woman, she had first married the Earl’s brother and then the Earl, after his death she married the fabulously wealthy George Granville Harcourt and set about restoring Strawberry Hill House.
 She was pleased with her handiwork declaring